gitfoot/prueba-1/README.md

 ```

 ### Start to push to github  every day
-  - One commit a day keep codeprocastrination away
+  - One commit a day keep code procastrination away